NSLS-II/epics-modules/README.md

 In order to keep the release files consistent between the repositories, the makefile target `release` is used to propagate the paths into the relevant repositories.

-__TODO__ : Convert the perl file to a python script to do this more efficiently and not use sed.

 ## Getting started

 To update the repository, execute the command: